 The COVID-19 pandemic continues to evolve.
-The emergence of COVID-19 variants, such as the Delta and Omicron variants, will also continue to affect the impact of the pandemic.
+The emergence of COVID-19 variants may also continue to affect the impact of the pandemic.
 The extent to which the pandemic may impact our business, including our preclinical, clinical and associated drug development activities, will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of COVID-19, variants to COVID-19 that continue to arise and their relative transmissibility and virulence, the duration of the pandemic, travel restrictions and actions to contain the pandemic or treat its impact, such as social distancing and quarantines or lock-downs in the United States, particularly in the San Francisco Bay Area where our executive offices are located, and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.